dawnandrew100/seq.rs/src/content/posts/2025/july.md

 SHMT1 is proposed as a promising drug target for PA.
 The study illustrates how integrative omics and experimental validation can accelerate target discovery.

-Jia, M., Lin, L., Yu, H., & others.
-(2025).
+Jia, M., Lin, L., Yu, H., Dong, Z., Pan, X., & Song, X. (2025).
 Integrative bioinformatics approach identifies novel drug targets for hyperaldosteronism, with a focus on SHMT1 as a promising therapeutic candidate.
 Scientific Reports, 15, Article 1690.
 [DOI](https://doi.org/10.1038/s41598-025-85900-8)

 ---